 Consider adding some cranberry to your diet.

 Research supports the benefit of compounds found in cranberries, known as proanthocyanidins (PACs), for reducing the risk of getting a UTI.
-If given the chance, bacteria that enter the urinary tract will attach themselves to the inside surface of the bladder wall.
+If given a chance, bacteria that enter the urinary tract will attach themselves to the inside surface of the bladder wall.

 Studies have shown that it takes 36 mg of proanthocyanidins (PACs) to help fend off bacteria from sticking to your bladder wall before they have a chance to hang around and cause an infection.
-You can get this level of PACs in 8-10 oz of 27% cranberry juice, 1 ½ cups of fresh cranberries, ½ cup of cranberry sauce and 1 ounce of sweetened dried cranberries.
+You can get this level of PACs in 8-10 oz of 27% cranberry juice, 1 ½ cups of fresh cranberries, ½ cup of cranberry sauce, and 1 ounce of sweetened dried cranberries.

 Once you have a UTI, you may be more prone to have another.
 Therefore, it is worthwhile to do as much as you can to prevent them from recurring.
-If you’re postmenopausal, speak to your healthcare professional about ways to increase vaginal pH, since it naturally declines with the decline of estrogen.
+If you’re postmenopausal, speak to your healthcare professional about ways to increase vaginal pH since it naturally declines with the decline of estrogen.